Adolf Čech: Career

 On 28 March 1884 he led the world premiere of Zdeněk Fibich's opera The Bride of Messina.
 In 1885 came the National Theatre's first performance of Wagner's Lohengrin (he also conducted their first performance of The Mastersingers of Nuremberg in 1894).

 On 15 June 1887 he conducted the premiere of the revised version of Dvořák's opera King and Charcoal Burner.

 On 2 November 1887 he led a concert celebrating the centenary of the world premiere in Prague of Mozart's Don Giovanni.

 In March 1888, Adolf Čech conducted the world premiere of Dvořák's Symphony No. 2 in B-flat major, which had been written in 1865 and subject to various revisions in the intervening years.
 It was the sole performance of the work in the composer's lifetime.
 Adolf Čech premiered more of Dvořák's symphonies than anyone else (he conducted the first performances of Nos.
 2, 5 and 6; the composer premiered Nos.
 7 and 8; Smetana led Nos.
 3 and 4; Anton Seidl conducted No. 9; and Milan Sachs premiered No. 1).

 Čech prepared the orchestra for the first Czech performance of Tchaikovsky's Eugene Onegin on 6 December 1888 (the first production of that opera outside Russia; it was sung in Czech in a translation by Marie Červinková-Riegrová).
 Tchaikovsky himself conducted the premiere.
 On 12 October 1892 he conducted the Czech premiere of The Queen of Spades (also sung in Czech) at the National Theatre, in the presence of the composer.

 In 1893 he was involved in the very successful Berlin premiere of Smetana's opera The Bartered Bride.

 Fibich's opera Šárka was premiered on 28 December 1897 on the stage of the National Theatre in Prague with Adolf Čech conducting.
 On 19 June 1898 he premiered the revised version of Dvořák's opera The Jacobin.
 On 6 August 1898 he premiered Josef Suk's incidental music for Julius Zeyer's melodrama Radúz and Mahulena (Suk later extracted the suite A Fairy Tale from the complete score).
 On 23 April 1899 he conducted the world premiere of Dvořák's opera The Devil and Kate.

-He died in Prague in 1903, aged 62, and is buried at the Olšanské Cemetery.
+He died in Prague in 1903, aged 62, and is buried at the Olšany Cemetery.